Café du Monde: Japanese franchise

-Grocery stores
+Products

 Since the early 1990s, Café du Monde coffee can generally be purchased in independent East Asian grocery stores and markets across the Continental United States.
 Following the Vietnam War, many refugees from the country arrived in the United States, and were accustomed to French-style chicory coffee, a legacy they had in common with Louisiana from the French Colonial era.
 As more families began to settle in cities around the Gulf Coast, in time many Vietnamese in the New Orleans area began to frequent Café du Monde, as well as work there.
 Many in this community would send the characteristic orange-yellow tins of Café Du Monde coffee to family and friends around the country, as an alternative to American coffee which lacked chicory and gradually this began to be stocked by markets catering to this demographic.
+A packaged Café du Monde beignet mix is also available.

 In popular culture

 Café Du Monde has appeared in multiple fictional depictions of the city including the "Dave Robicheaux" series of novels by James Lee Burke, and novels by John Connolly, Adam Gnade, Poppy Z. Brite, Sherrilyn Kenyon, Anne Rice, Kresley Cole, David Morrell, and Nancy A. Collins.
 The café as it appeared in 1955 can be seen in an extended sequence in the William Castle film New Orleans Uncensored; and as it appeared pre-Katrina in two scenes of the 2003 movie Runaway Jury.

-The business is sung about in the Jimmy Buffett song, "The Wino and I Know."
+The business is sung about in the 1974 Jimmy Buffett song, "The Wino and I Know."
 In a 2009 episode of Man v.
 Food centered in New Orleans, the restaurant is visited by Adam Richman.
 In the 2013 movie Now You See Me, the character Merritt McKinney played by Woody Harrelson performs his magic tricks inside the café.
 In addition, it is featured multiple times in the TV series Tremé.
 Café Du Monde is prominently featured as a destination spot in the 2014 film Chef, directed by and starring Jon Favreau.

 The business also appeared in one of “The Simpsons” episodes.

+The business is also mentioned in the Marcus King song "Too Much Whiskey".